Pauked/dcli/!todo.md

  - To track time played at a WAD and Engine level
  - Have last played based on machine name
  - Play queues, different queues to play wads.
 One based on my ordering, one based on random, one based on DoomWorld scores.
+ - Be able to find and download wads from DoomWorld, etc.

 Orginal thoughts:
 - Windows support